-r What is HISC's HISC is currently an Unincorporated Association, known more current legal commonly as a private members club.
-We have our Rules and structure?
-Bye-laws which bind the members together, set out the structure and state how we govern and operate the Club.
-What are the key Unincorporated clubs are not, in law, considered to have their considerations own legal identity, thus an unincorporated club cannot own about being property, enter into contracts or employ staff in its own name. unincorporated Anyone suing an unincorporated club in relation to such matters and what has must do so in the name of representative individuals and this that meant for usually means the officers, committee members or trustees.
-In HISC? addition, all of the individual members of an unincorporated club can be held personally liable to meet the debts of the club.
+Unincorporated clubs are not, in law, considered to have their own legal identity, thus an unincorporated club cannot own property, enter into contracts or employ staff in its own name.
+Anyone suing an unincorporated club in relation to such matters must do so in the name of representative individuals and this usually means the officers, committee members or trustees.
+In addition, all of the individual members of an unincorporated club can be held personally liable to meet the debts of the club.
 Such debts may arise out of contractual disputes and employment disputes, or even personal injury claims if for some reason the club's insurance provision is inadequate.

 Unincorporated associations are not regulated by a specific statute (e.g. as companies are under the Companies Act 2006), so they must comply with the common law.
 This provides clubs with a certain amount of flexibility and less regulation compared to an incorporated company, for example, there is no legal duty on the club to file annual returns or to have the accounts audited as there are with incorporated companies.

 Unincorporated associations were thought to be most appropriate for small organisations but this is changing as discussed below.

-HISC Specifics relating to its unincorporated status We appoint trustees who hold all the property of the Club in their own names.
+HISC Specifics relating to its unincorporated status

+We appoint trustees who hold all the property of the Club in their own names.

 The General Committee has delegated responsibility for the signing of contracts, including employment contracts, to the General Manager on behalf of the Club.

 We have extensive insurance which is regularly reviewed with the intention of covering all possible liabilities that may arise.